What are Airsoft Sniper Rifles?

-Sniping in airsoft is a fun way to mix it up a bit if you've already been playing as a rifleman and certainly an inexpensive way to start given the nature of the rifles themselves.
+Sniping in airsoft is a fun way to mix it up a bit if you've already been playing with other airsoft guns as a rifleman and certainly an inexpensive way to start given the nature of the rifles themselves.
 Most airsoft sniper rifles are spring powered.
 This keeps the cost to get into these rifles very inexpensive to purchase and to operate.
 Spring powered sniper rifles are much like spring pistols, just much larger and more powerful.
 Before firing a shot the bolt must be pulled back and cocked, like a real bolt action sniper rifle.
 Most good quality sniper rifles will shoot at least 400fps or more, which gives you an edge over a stock AEG.
 With the added power you do gain a slight edge in range too.
 But because these spring powered rifles do require some arm strength to manipulate the bolt and pull back to cock the rifle, this type of airsoft gun is not ideal for very young players.
 A type that might be preferable for younger players would be gas powered.
 This is a small category and there are not too many rifles of this type available, but they do cost more to use in the long run since you have to buy propellant such as CO2 or green gas to use them.
 But with these you do not have to fight a heavy spring to cock the gun.

 You should know that when you purchase an airsoft sniper rifle, many of them will not come with any sights for aiming.
 It is assumed that you will pick up a scope of your choice and add it to the rifle you end up with, so often times you will just have a rail on the gun and nothing more.
 Another tactical accessory that you may want to consider to go with your sniper rifle is a bipod if your rifle can mount it.